 10. The Ultimate Guide to Raising a Puppy

-The Ultimate Guide to Raising a Puppy is another book written by Victoria Stillwell, and it provides great information on caring for puppies.
+The Ultimate Guide to Raising a Puppy is another book written by Victoria Stilwell, and it provides great information on caring for puppies.
 You’ll build a great foundation for you and your puppy as you walk through this book.
 It covers topics from potty training to polite leash walking, which can be insightful if you’ve brought home a rescue puppy that hasn’t had much training or socialization.

 Buyers Guide: Choosing and Using a Training Book for Rescue Dogs